All Comfyballs are now climate neutral!

-We have calculated our TOTAL CARBON EMISSIONS UNTIL our products are in OUR CUSTOMERS' HANDS.
-Then WE OFFSET these emissions by participating in two carbon offset projects.
+We have calculated our TOTAL CARBON EMISSIONS until our products are in YOUR, our customers' HANDS.
+Then WE OFFSET these emissions by participating in 3 carbon offset projects.

 By choosing climate neutral products, you contribute to global climate protection and you support recognised carbon offset projects.
 You also contribute to achieving the United Nations' sustainable development goals, such as fighting poverty and improving living conditions in new and developing countries.
 The carbon offset projects have been tested and certified according to international standards, and ClimatePartner's certification process has been certified by TÜV Austria.

-We (and you) help finance two carbon offset projects:
+We (and you) help finance 3 carbon offset projects:

-- A hydropower project in a mountain gorilla sanctuary in Congo.
+- Hydropower for the habitat of mountain gorillas in a sanctuary in Congo.

 What can you do to contribute even more?You now know what we've done, but your own actions have an even larger impact.
 So here's what you can do:

 - Wear it down, use the product until it literally falls apart.
 We are constantly working to make it more durable, but you too can make it last longer by